ahmed-shehataa/Android-Roadmap/README.md

 Coding in flow
 [check this](https://www.youtube.com/watch?v=4JGvDUlfk7Y&list=PLrnPJCHvNZuCbuD3xpfKzQWOj3AXybSaM)

-- Get hands dirty with Android Jetpack.
+- Get hands dirty with Android Jet-pack.
 - Arch(MVVM, MVP, MVI).

 **:point_right: `Go a head and build a project and use the tools that you learned in the previous levels`**